T-Lux04/Sudoku-Solver/README.md

 # Sudoku-Solver
-Trying a AI algorithm backtracking to solve a simple sudoku problem
+Trying an AI algorithm, backtracking to solve a simple sudoku problem